 Sea Salt + Date Quinoa Breakfast Cookies

-I just arrived back from a week long trip to Prince Edward Island and while I'm certainly feeling refreshed and relaxed, the mountainous to-do list, my disorganized apartment, my empty fridge and getting my butt back in gear for workouts, already is making vacation seem like ages away.
+I just arrived back from a week-long trip to Prince Edward Island and while I'm certainly feeling refreshed and relaxed, the mountainous to-do list, my disorganized apartment, my empty fridge and getting my butt back in gear for workouts, already is making the vacation seem like ages away.

 It's funny how that happens, right?
 When you're away you are able to forget about life for a while, but as soon as you get back home, it just picks back up right where we left off.
 And you're really just left with great memories, some peace of mind, and a little bit of a tan if we're lucky.